FAQs

 Is there a difference between "in-home support" and "home health care?"

-Whereas these terms are sometimes used interchangeably, quite simply, in-home support addresses the daily needs of people that are unable to do it all on their own.
-On the other hand, Home Health Care requires a licensed health care professional, such as a registered nurse or a licensed therapist, to render or oversee selected services.
-Emerald Care is a dedicated in-home support organization.
+These terms are sometimes used interchangeably; in-home support addresses the daily needs of people that are unable to do it all on their own.
+On the other hand, Home Health Care requires a licensed health care professional, such as a registered nurse or a licensed therapist, to render or oversee selected services and are licensed as Home Health Agencies (HHA) with the Utah Department of Health and Human Services (DHHS).
+Emerald Care is a dedicated in-home support organization and licensed as a Personal Care Agency (PCA) with the UDHHS

 Is Emerald Care fully licensed and insured?